willyvaessen/100DaysofCode/README.md

 I corrected today.
 It turns out that today is already day 68 in the challenge, but for some weird reason I missed that.

+## 8 October 2023

+Day 69
+No tutorials today, but building an actual app: Colored Boxes, which ended up being a nice little game.

+## 9 October 2023

+Day 70
+After yesterday's project, which was a lot of fun to build, I worked on Tic Tac Toe today.

+While I made one earlier, completely guided by a tutorial in React, I'm building this one in pure JavaScript.
+No frameworks.